jonathanlermitage/tikione-jacocoverage/README.md

+##### ``>> Project Status >>`` I am currently too much busy: other urgent projects, personal life, etc. I'll have more free time next year.
+Thx for your understanding.

+### --- project status: I am currently too much busy: other urgent projects, personnal life, etc. I'll have more free time next year.
+Thx for your understanding.

 ## JaCoCoverage Java7 Code Coverage for NetBeans

 * The JaCoCoverage Plugin is a NetBeans 7.3 plugin that enhances the existing NetBeans functionality with new code coverage features.<br>